na-na-hi/renget/archive/tmd2character_wallis.md

 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item:* Oran Berry | Heals the user for 10 HP.
 1. Empty | Empty inventory slot.
-2. Empty | Empty inventory slot.
+2. Brown Gummi (Half) | Gives +5?
+IQ points to Ground-Types.
+Gives +3? to other types.
+Tastes like sweet root vegetable.
-3. Empty | Empty inventory slot.
+3. Brown Gummi | Gives +10 IQ points to Ground-Types.
+Gives +5 to other types.
+Tastes like sweet root vegetable.
 4. Pink Gummi | Gives +10 IQ points to Poison-Types.
 Gives +5 to other types.
 Tastes like sweet vinegar.

 **STORAGE (2 slots)**